Betty Anyanwu-Akeredolu: Charity and philanthropy

 In 1997, she was diagnosed with breast cancer.
 She underwent treatment and survived.
 She started the nonprofit organization, Breast Cancer Association of Nigeria (BRECAN) to raise awareness of the disease.
 She has won awards in recognition of her work and commitment in the fight against breast cancer in Nigeria.

 She is also a supporter of the Bring Back Our Girls movement.

 She was passionate about the widow that made her launch a platform for them to gain from the dividends of democracy.

 Personal life

-She is married to Oluwarotimi Odunayo Akeredolu, SAN.
-They have four children and four grandchildren.
+Anyanwu-Akeredolu married Rotimi Akeredolu, former governor of Ondo State in April 1981.
+He died on 27 December 2023, after a prolonged health battle with leukaemia and prostate cancer at the age of 67.
+They had four children and four grandchildren.